svc-design/Navi/README.md

-# XDesktopAgent — Minimal Runnable Skeleton (Dataflow×FP, Local-first)
+# Navi Assistant — Minimal Runnable Skeleton (Dataflow×FP, Local-first)

 This repository is a **minimal runnable** scaffold aligned with the blueprint:
 - Flutter desktop shell (UI) with **Dart FFI** calling a Go shared library.